How to Install Active Directory on Windows 10 Pro: Complete Step-by-Step Guide

 What is the difference between Active Directory and Azure Active Directory?

-How do I troubleshoot common Active Directory issues in Windows 10 Pro?
+How to get Active Directory on Windows 10 Pro?

-How do I configure group policy in Active Directory for Windows 10 Pro?
+How do I troubleshoot domain join failures in Windows 10 Pro?

 How do I secure my Active Directory environment?